 Cedar is a softwood that is high in natural resin, which is the tree sap that collects in wood pockets or pores.
 Because resin is highly flammable, resin-rich wood burns hot and sometimes explodes into sparks or burning wood pieces, which isn't ideal for a wood stove inside your home.

-Cedar is an open-pore wood compared to oak or other hardwoods, so it throws out high flames for a short period of time and dies down quickly with minimal coaling properties.
+Cedar is an open-pore wood compared to oak or other hardwoods, so it throws out high flames for a short period of time, and the flames die down quickly with minimal coaling properties.
 What does that mean for your firewood use?
 Cedar doesn't produce long, continuous heat, but it may be a good option to get your fire going before you add longer-lasting hardwoods.
+In other words, cedar makes great kindling.

 How Wood Stoves Function Best

-Reserve red cedar, poplar and other softwoods to start the fire.
+Keep red cedar, pine and other softwoods in reserve to start the fire.
 Add oak, hickory or other hardwood logs for steady heat.
 Mixing cedar and hardwoods in small amounts provides continued burning that makes your wood last longer while kicking out plenty of heat.

 Wood that burns too hot can damage your wood stove, so it's best to avoid a stove full of cedar or other softwoods.
 When cedar is cheap or free, it is inexpensive fuel and can burn in your wood stove, but keep the cedar fire modest to protect the stove from overheating and to minimize sparking.
 Even though hardwood is more costly than softwood cedar, investing in hardwoods and mixing them with your cedar for wood stove fuel increases efficiency and makes the wood last longer.

-Cedar fires deposit small amounts of resin in chimneys as they burn.
+Cedar fires deposit small amounts of resin — or creosote — in chimneys as they burn.
 These deposits are flammable and must be cleaned from the chimney.
 Wood stoves burning with cedar are more hazardous due to excessive heat and sparking.
 Keep combustible household furnishings away from the stove.
 Place a multipurpose fire extinguisher near the wood stove for emergency use.